How to Improve Email Deliverability

 By Megan Warhurst

-It’s not ethical to use enticing offers and discounts without fully outlining what shoppers should expect from your email program and ensuring total opt-in before you ramp up sending.
+It’s not ethical to use enticing offers and discounts without fully outlining what shoppers should expect from your marketing emails and ensuring total opt-in before you ramp up sending.

-A great way to manage expectations and avoid being flagged down the road is to include different options for opt-in when collecting customers’ data.
-Giving the option to select just deals and discounts, big news, or personalized offers is a great way to put power back into consumers’ hands and establish trust in your brand!
+A great way to manage expectations and avoid being flagged down the road is to include different options for opt-in when collecting customers’ data and provide clear instructions for the unsubscribe process.
+Giving the option to select just deals and discounts, big news, or personalized offers is a great way to put power back into consumers’ hands and establish trust in your brand.

 Once you’ve started sending your emails, it’s important to keep email list hygiene a top priority for your team — customer sentiment can change quickly and it’s crucial that you’re emailing folks at the appropriate frequency to comply with both local regulations as well as good business practices.

-In addition to unreachable addresses, it’s important to filter out low-engaging customers for two reasons: one, they’re outliers who are likely weighing down your engagement metrics, and two, they likely don’t want to be hearing from you if they’re never opening, clicking on, or favoriting your emails.
+In addition to email addresses that can't be reached, it’s important to filter out low engagement customers.
+These customers may be low engagement for two reasons — one, they’re outliers who are likely weighing down your engagement metrics, or two, they likely don’t want to be hearing from you if they’re never opening, clicking on, or favoriting your emails.

 Let’s dive into what you should do with customers at different engagement levels in the next section.